Outlier-Robust Sparse Estimation via Non-Convex Optimization: Robust Sparse PCA

-The objective function minimizes the norm of the $2k^2$ entries with largest magnitude of $M_w$ a reweighted second-moment matrix.
-Intuitively, let $R$ be the support of $v v^\top$, we hope most of the $k^2$ entries in $R$ will be the largest entries, and all the other entries are small.
-Note that $f(w)$ is actually convex in $w$.
-This is because the second-moment matrix $M_w$ is linear in $w$ and the $\ftwoksnorm{\cdot}$ norm is convex.
-Once we optimize this objective function, it is not difficult to find a vector $u$ that is close to $v$, the detailed algorithm is given in Algorithm~\ref{alg:sparsepca}.
+The objective function minimizes the Frobenius norm of the largest $2k^2$ entries of a reweighted second-moment matrix $M_w$.
+Note that $f(w)$ is in fact convex in $w$, because the second-moment matrix $M_w$ is linear in $w$ and the $\ftwoksnorm{\cdot}$ norm is convex.

+Let $R$ be the support of $v v^\top$.
+Intuitively, the $k^2$ entries in $R$ could be large due to spiked covariance.
+By minimizing the norm of the largest $2 k^2$ entries, we hope to make the entries outside of $R$ very small.
+Once we optimize this objective function, it is not difficult to find a vector $u$ that is close to $v$.
+Our algorithm is given in Algorithm~\ref{alg:sparsepca}.